Delaware Wetlands logo

 Written on: March 7th, 2018 in Wetland Assessments

-By Kenny Smith, DNREC, Wetland Monitoring & Assessment Program Wetlands provide many vital benefits to the State of Delaware, like habitat for all kinds of plants and animals, improved water quality, and erosion control.
+By Kenny Smith, DNREC, Wetland Monitoring and Assessment Program Wetlands provide many vital benefits to the State of Delaware, like habitat for all kinds of plants and animals, improved water quality, and erosion control.
 Another benefit that wetlands provide is flood control.
 Wetlands have the ability to collect and store storm waters and lessen flooding […]

 Read More

-Written on: December 12th, 2017 in Wetland Assessments
+Written on: September 19th, 2017 in Wetland Assessments

 Read More